Joshsnailz/userblogger/README.md

-# userblogger
+# Userblogger

-A new Flutter project.
+A new Flutter project done on behalf of the mobile application development course for the University of Wolverhampton by Joshua Chihozhwa.

 ## Getting Started